PPL-IIITA/ppl-assignment-nikki1016/README.md

   For q2:     $java pplassignment.q2_main

   For Windows :
-    build on NetBeans IDE 8.2
+    build on NetBeans IDE 8.1

+    # Update
+For next questions from q3 to q10,how to run and generate documentation is described in their respective folders

+# Class Diagram
+Class Diagram of each question is also there in each folders